alyzees/snap-academies-stage2-project/README.md

 ## Final Stage 2 Project - Catalog of United States Senators

 This project is a simple catalog of biographical and civic information on the current 100 members of the United States senate.
-Using a public API from GovTrack, I extracted the JSON data with extensive information on Senator and used DOM Manipulation to create simple cards to display relevant information and metrics.
+Using a public API from GovTrack, I extracted JSON data containing parameters of information on each U.S. Senator and used DOM Manipulation to create a simple interface of easy-to-read cards displaying relevant data points and metrics for each U.S Senator.
 For efficient and accessible display, I created three sorting and filter features.
 These features categorize and label the senators by important characteristics: age, name, and political party.

 ### Resources Used
 - [U.S Senators Dataset]("https://github.com/jdorfman/awesome-json-datasets")